michael-wall/liferay-2fa/readme.txt

 - Contains the Service Builder api and service for the Secret Key entity

 com.mw.totp-2fa.qrcode
-- Contains the servlet component used to generate / render the QR Codes
+- Contains a Servlet component used to generate / render QR Codes
 - Contains Portlet Filter components to include the QR Codes & Secret Keys and Generate / Regenerate actions on the User Profile screens (Password tab)
 - Contains QR Code service component used to send emails with the QR Code URLs